ethangutk/Outrageous-Blades/README.md

 <br><br><br>
 ## 💰 Shop Items
 When making this game, I wanted to make the shop very fair.
 In some games I played before developing the shop, the shop ruined the whole gameplay experience based on the in-game powerups that players could buy.
 So with that in mind, I wanted to make the game fair for everyone.
 The stuff you could buy using Bells, which could also be purchased using ROBUX, were all cosmetic items.
 ROBUX could be purchased on ROBLOX’s website using real money; thus, you could convert real cash into in-game Bells.
 Everything else that upgraded your player had to be purchased using a currency associated with the in-game experience, also known as Gems.
-Thus, in short, Gems and Bells are earned by playing the game, but Bells could also be purchased using real money.
+Thus, in short, Gems and Bells are earned by playing the game, but Bells can also be purchased using real money.
 So the game was a very anti “pay-to-win” layout.

 <br><br>
 ### 🎨 Sword Skins